RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/cp/cp-3.1.md

 ## Control Statement

-Incorporate simulated events into contingency training to facilitate effective response by personnel in crisis situations.
+The organization incorporates simulated events into contingency training to facilitate effective response by personnel in crisis situations.

-## Control guidance

-The use of simulated events creates an environment for personnel to experience actual threat events, including cyber-attacks that disable websites, ransomware attacks that encrypt organizational data on servers, hurricanes that damage or destroy organizational facilities, or hardware or software failures.

-## Control assessment-objective
+## Control Objective

-simulated events are incorporated into contingency training to facilitate effective response by personnel in crisis situations.
+Determine if the organization incorporates simulated events into contingency training to facilitate effective response by personnel in crisis situations.